235u/proposals/EzparkTechnology/docs/competence.md

 Relates to the entire set of artifacts that define the system:

-- No circular dependencies; binaries, libs, docs, builds, third-party code are all organized into appropriate folders.
+- No circular dependencies; binaries, libs, docs, builds, third-party code are all organized into appropriate folders.<sup>[<a href="https://github.com/nikita-sharov/alten">1</a>, <a href="https://github.com/nikita-sharov/word-counter">2</a>]</sup>
-- Physical layout of the source tree matches logical hierarchy and organization; directory naming and organization provide insights into the design of the whole system.
+- Physical layout of the source tree matches logical hierarchy and organization; directory naming and organization provide insights into the design of the whole system.<sup>[<a href="https://github.com/nikita-sharov/alten/tree/master/src">1</a>, <a href="https://github.com/nikita-sharov/word-counter/tree/main/src">2</a>]</sup>

 ### Code organization across files

-- Related source files are grouped into folders.
+- Related source files are grouped into folders.<sup>[<a href="https://github.com/235u/website/tree/master/ActinUranium.Web">1</a>, <a href="https://github.com/nikita-sharov/pure-legacy/tree/master/PureLegacy.PriceEstimation">2</a>, <a href="https://github.com/nikita-sharov/dimdex/tree/master/src/Dimdex.Organization">3</a>]</sup>
-- Each physical file has a unique purpose (for e.g. one class definition, one feature implementation, etc.).
+- Each physical file has a unique purpose (for e.g. one class definition, one feature implementation, etc.).<sup>[<a href="https://github.com/235u/website/tree/master/ActinUranium.Web/Helpers">1</a>, <a href="https://github.com/nikita-sharov/pure-legacy/tree/master/PureLegacy.PriceEstimation/Controllers">2</a>, <a href="https://github.com/nikita-sharov/dimdex/tree/master/src/Dimdex.Organization/Services">3</a>, <a href="https://github.com/nikita-sharov/alten/tree/master/src/Alten.Jama/Models">4</a>, <a href="https://github.com/nikita-sharov/word-counter/tree/main/src/WordCounter">5</a>]</sup>
-- Code organization at the physical level closely matches the design, and looking at file names and folder distribution provides insights into design.
+- Code organization at the physical level closely matches the design, and looking at file names and folder distribution provides insights into design.<sup>[<a href="https://github.com/235u/website/tree/master/ActinUranium.Web/wwwroot">1</a>, <a href="https://github.com/nikita-sharov/pure-legacy/tree/master/PureLegacy.PriceEstimation/Views">2</a>, <a href="https://github.com/nikita-sharov/word-counter/tree/main/tests/WordCounter.Tests">3</a>]</sup>

 ### Code organization within a file

-- Methods are grouped logically and / or by accessibility.
+- Methods are grouped logically and / or by accessibility.<sup>[<a href="https://github.com/235u/website/blob/master/ActinUranium.Web/Controllers/HeadlinesController.cs">1</a>, <a href="https://github.com/235u/website/blob/master/ActinUranium.Web/Helpers/ActinUraniumInfo.cs">2</a>, <a href="3"></a>]</sup>
-- Code is grouped into regions and well commented with references to other source files.
+- Code is grouped into regions and is well commented with references to other source files.<sup>[<a href="https://github.com/235u/website/blob/master/ActinUranium.Web/Helpers/Int32Lottery.cs">1</a>, <a href="">2</a>]</sup>
 - Consistent white space usage; files look beautiful.

 ### Code readability

 - Good names for files, folders, variables, classes, methods, etc.
-- Comments explaining unusual code, bug fixes, and code assumptions
+- Comments explaining unusual code, bug fixes, and code assumptions<sup>[<a href="https://github.com/235u/website/blob/master/ActinUranium.Web/Controllers/HomeController.cs">1</a>, <a href="https://github.com/235u/website/blob/master/ActinUranium.Web/Helpers/ElementId.cs">2</a>]</sup>
 - No long functions, no deep nesting of conditionals; code flows naturally.

 ## Knowledge